 In many cases, when drugs are not actually found on the person charged, a defense can be based on mere presence.
-Simply being present in the area where the police find drugs cannot support a conviction of drug possession or possession with the intent to distribute in Massachusetts.
+Simply being present in the area where the police nd drugs cannot support a conviction of drug possession or possession with the intent to distribute in Massachusetts.

 If narcotics are not found on the suspect, the Commonwealth must prove that the accused constructively possessed the narcotics by having the ability to exercise dominion and control over them.

-What factor will be relevant to determine constructive possession?
-When the drugs are not found directly on a person, the Commonwealth will attempt to show that even though not in direct possession that there was circumstantial evidence to show possession, like ownership of the residence, the fact that defendant’s personal property was around the narcotics.
-When the drugs are not in the hands of a particular person, the Commonwealth a difficult task to prove constructive possession.
+even though the drugs were not in your direct possession, there was circumstantial evidence to show possession like ownership of the residence i.e. the fact that defendant’s personal property was around the narcotics.
+When the drugs are not in the hands of a particular person, the Commonwealth have a dif cult task in proving constructive possession.

 Another Avenue of Defense is to challenge the legal basis for seizing the drugs; this type of defense raises Constitutional issues, claiming that a search was improper, a warrant was improperly obtained or a car was searched without probable cause or reasonable suspicion under the Constitution.

-In cases involving searches of houses and apartments, the police will attempt to prove possession by linking the accused to the apartment and to the speci c area where the narcotics are found by emphasizing the connection of the defendant to the area where the narcotics are found.
+In cases involving searches of houses and apartments, the police will attempt to prove possession by linking the accused to the apartment and to the speci c area where the narcotics are found by emphasizing the connection of the defendant to the area where the narcotics are found.Motions in Drug Cases

-Motions in drug cases: Many times Massachusetts drug arrest raise motions to suppress evidence based on illegal searches and seizures under the Constitution.What to Do Next
+Many times Massachusetts drug arrest raise motions to suppress evidence based on illegal searches and seizures under the Constitution.What to Do Next